underscoreio/scalax15-slick/README.md

    If not, let me know on the [Gitter channel].

-4. If you use an IDE that requires further setup, do that now.
+5. If you use an IDE that requires further setup, do that now.
    I've included the `sbteclipse` and `ensime-sbt` plugins in the build.

-I'll post the complete workshop code and slides immediately prior to the conference.
-All you'll have to do on the day is `git pull` and start coding.
-Looking forward to seeing you there!
+Looking forward to seeing you at the workshop!

 # Further Reading